open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/tagcategory.md

 ### tag

-_This document was updated on: Thursday, September 16, 2021_
+_This document was updated on: Monday, October 18, 2021_